-For accountants, the charity’s year end is a stressful time.
-With lots of pressure from internal and external stakeholders, you have to undertake a lot of work in a short space of time, co-ordinate the work of others, prepare for meetings and present financial information to trustees.
+For accountants, the charity’s year-end is a stressful time.
+With lots of pressure from internal and external stakeholders, you have to undertake a lot of work in a short space of time, coordinate the work of others, prepare for meetings and present financial information to trustees.
 All of these may be events that are outside your normal day-to-day experience.
-On top of all that, you have the external auditors coming in to check your work.
-So what can you do to manage the snakes and ladders of the year end process effectively?
+On top of all that, you have external auditors coming in to check your work.
+So what can you do to manage the snakes and ladders of the year-end process effectively?

 - Who else needs to be involved – what about contributions to the annual report?

 - What information do you need to prepare the first draft accounts?